 Nuclear bombs are some of the most powerful weapons in the world, with yields ranging from 10 tons of TNT (the W54) to 50 megatons for the Tsar Bomba (see TNT equivalent).
 A thermonuclear weapon weighing as little as 600 pounds (270 kg) can release energy equal to more than 12 megatonnes of TNT (50 PJ).

-See also Facts about avengers infinity war?
+See also Facts about anacondas in the amazon rainforest?

 The United States dropped atomic bombs on the Japanese cities of Hiroshima and Nagasaki in early August 1945, killing tens of thousands of people in an instant and causing many more to die in the months and years that followed from the effects of burns, radiation sickness, and other injuries.
 These were the only two instances of nuclear weapons being used in combat.